cern-eos/eos/doc/configuration/permission.rst

-Actually, every single-letter permission can be explicitely denied ('!'), e.g. '!w!r, re-granted ('+').
+Actually, every single-letter permission with the exception of change owner (c) can be explicitely denied ('!'), e.g. '!w!r, re-granted ('+').
+Change owner permission is only explicitly enabled on grant, so it is denied by default.
 Denials persist after all other rules have been evaluated, i.e. in 'u:fred:!w!r,g:fredsgroup:wrx' the user "fred" is denied reading and writing although the group he is in has read+write access.
 Rights can be re-granted (in sys.acl only) even when denied by specyfing e.g. '+d'.
 Hence,